cyverse-gis/data2science/README.md

 # Data to Science
 Data to Science (D2S) is a open-source web platform for visualizing and sharing of drone imagery which was developed by Ben Hancock and Jinha Jung at Purdue University.
-The website code repository is [here](https://github.com/gdslab/data-to-science) A production instance is hosted at Purdue University [https://ps2.d2s.org/](https://ps2.d2s.org/).
+A production instance is hosted at Purdue University [https://ps2.d2s.org/](https://ps2.d2s.org/).

+## D2S Instance on Cyverse

+Cyverse Tombstone VM https://tombstone-cloud.cyverse.org/; medium2 VM with 4 VCPUs, 16 gb ram,

+ssh ubuntu@128.196.65.95

 ## Software Architecture